The first part of this work in progress was shown at Espacio Valverde gallery >>

 This series of images invite us to turn our gaze toward that future conceived as possible, but which never fully materialized, what British thinker Mark Fisher defines as Lost Futures.

-Outstanding artists of that time such as Esther Ferrer, Isidoro Valcárcel Medina, Ignacio Gómez de Liaño, Angels Ribé, Luis Gordillo, Antoni Muntadas, Fina Miralles, Manuel Calvo, Antoni Miralda, Zush, Soledad Sevilla, Concha Jerez, Marisa González… make us tune in with the expectations and hopes of a time they lived in the forefront of change, with attitudes and practices that were the breeding ground of a new sensibility that anticipated that imagined future.
+Outstanding artists of that time such as Esther Ferrer, Isidoro Valcárcel Medina, Javier Mariscal, Ignacio Gómez de Liaño, Angels Ribé, Luis Gordillo, Antoni Muntadas, Fina Miralles, Fernando Arrabal, Antoni Miralda, Zush, Soledad Sevilla, Carmen Calvo, Marisa González… make us tune in with the expectations and hopes of a time they lived in the forefront of change, with attitudes and practices that were the breeding ground of a new sensibility that anticipated that imagined future.

 This work uses the past to invite us to reflect on our present.
 It establishes a bridge between two temporalities, not as an empty revival, without reference to the current reality, but to remind us that it is possible to imagine a better future because there was a time when it was done.
 In short, “Eutopia” is memory projected into the future.